Discussing The Five (5) Stages Of Alcoholism

 This is an enormous amount of people that are currently drinking alcohol regularly – and who view it as a necessity.
 When we drink alcohol, getting to the level of dependency is not something that just happens overnight.
 It takes a lot of drinking time to get to that point and is borne out of long-term alcohol abuse.

 Within this awful cycle of alcohol abuse, there have been identified stages of alcoholism.
-Each stage may have different situations and present different for individiuals, but there are common signs and symptoms that each stage has.
-If we can educate ourselves to these symptoms, it can help in stopping us tripping along to the next stage and going down the path from further dependace to addiction.
+Each stage may have different situations and present differently for individuals, but there are common signs and symptoms that each stage has.
+If we can educate ourselves about these symptoms, it can help in stopping us from tripping along to the next stage and going down the path from further dependence to addiction.

 The stages of Alcoholism – Stage one (1)